Covenants

 Current Projects

 The Rose Creek development is somewhere in the neighborhood of 30 to 35 years old depending on which addition of the development your home is located in.
-Following is a list of projects that are needed over the next 3 to 5 years to maintain the Rose Creek neighborhood in the best possible condition.
-With current expenses increasing and with these future expenses for the following projects, an association dues increase was unanimously approved at the last annual meeting on April 22, 2021 by those members in attendance.
+Following is a list of projects that are planned for this year to maintain the Rose Creek neighborhood in the best possible condition.
 These projects will help with maintaining the appearance of the neighborhood and also with helping to preserve the property values of our homes.

-• Build a Reserve Fund for Future Tree Removal and Replacement—this is a long term project that will be determined on how long the evergreen trees live.
+• Build a Reserve Fund for Future Tree Removal/maintenance and/or Replacement—this is a long term project that will be determined on how long the evergreen trees live.
 According to the City of Fargo forestry department all of our evergreens (100 trees total) have a needle disease that will eventually lead to the trees dying and will need to be removed and replaced.
 This will be an expensive project so the board believes that building up a reserve fund will prevent future assessments to accomplish this project.
-(Project to be completed as tree dying process dictates)
+Currently the trees in question with proper maintenance have been doing better than expected.
+We will continue to monitor the situation.

 Brian McClellan